-In the present note, we shall use ring extensions and derived equivalences as reduction techniques to investigate the higher algebraic K_n -groups of certain matrix subrings which include many maximal orders, hereditary orders, tiled orders, endomorphism rings of chains of Glaz-Vasconcelos ideals, and other classes of rings.
-To produce such derived equivalences, we shall employ \mathcal{D} -split sequences defined in [10].
+To produce such derived equivalences for unbounded derived categories of rings, we shall employ \mathcal{D} -split sequences defined in [13].
 In this way, we reduce our calculation inductively to that of certain triangular matrix rings.
-The advantage of our method is: We not only drop all homological conditions on rings and ideals under investigation, but also extend many existing results (see [1, 8, 13]) of this type in the literature to a more general context.
+The advantage of our method is: we not only drop all homological conditions on rings and ideals under investigation, but also extend many existing results (see [2,11,16]) of this type in the literature to a more general context.
 Our main results in this note can be stated as follows.